Emotional Intelligence (EQ) is the ability to notice

-A short while ago I was told about two separate incidences of senior executives who, in a meeting with their team members, declared that they didn’t have high EQ…
+Recently I was told about two senior executives who, in a meeting with their team members, declared that they didn’t have high EQ.

-Had one of them not inferred, to his team members of all people, that it was a badge of honour, and had the other senior executive not said he “didn’t think EQ mattered much.
+One of them even inferred, to his team members of all people, that low EQ was a badge of honour.
+The other executive said he “didn’t think EQ mattered much.
 This made me wonder where they’ve been for the last twenty or so years?

-These two executives are clearly not giving vital credence to the vast research and substantial evidence that informs us that leaders without a healthy amount of EQ have a massive negative impact on their direct and indirect team members, motivation, team-spirit and productivity—and thereby the success of the organisation.
+These two executives aren’t giving vital credence to the vast research and evidence that tells us that leaders without a healthy EQ have a massive negative impact on their team members motivation, team-spirit and productivity—and thereby the success of the organisation.

-Time and time again, studies during the last 10-years have shown that high EQ leaders perform way better than low EQ leaders.
+During the last 20-years, studies have repeatably shown that high EQ leaders perform way better than low EQ leaders.

 What Happens When Leaders Don’t Have High EQ?

-When you as a leader are emotional—especially when your emotions have “got you”—there will be serious consequences, with your team members in particular but also with others with whom you interact.
+When you, as a leader, are inappropriately emotional—when your emotions have “got you”—there will be serious consequences.

 - You’ll develop a bunch of “head-nodders”—people who pretend to agree.
-Your team members won’t speak out—which makes developing a collaborative, high-performing culture impossible.
+Your team members won’t speak out.
+And this makes developing a collaborative, high-performing culture impossible.
 Dealing with a low EQ boss is nerve-wracking.
 And it’ll have a negative impact on how candid your team members are with you.

-- Your team members won’t show much initiative.
+- Your team members will be reluctant to show initiative.
 Why would they put an idea forward when they’ve previously felt put-down via and insensitive remark or criticism?

-- Turnover of your valued team members will be way too high.
-Of course it’s your valued team members who don’t have much trouble unearthing “better roles” elsewhere.
-I’m sure you’ve heard it before, “People join an organisation—and leave their boss.”
-(This particular consequence is extremely prevalent—and so costly!)
+- Turnover of your valued team members will be too high.
+Of course, it’s your most valued team members who won’t have trouble unearthing better roles elsewhere that will go first.
+I’m sure you’ve heard that “People join an organisation—and leave their boss.”
+(This is highly prevalent—and so costly!)

 - You won’t know the impact of your behaviours.
-Your team members are likely to sit in self-protective mode.
-They’ll probably hallucinate that, if they give you feedback on how they perceive your behaviours, they’ll need to prepare for your emotional reaction, perhaps followed by other undesirable ramifications.
+Your team members will likely hallucinate that, if they give you feedback, there’ll be undesirable consequences.

-- Your promotion prospects will be damaged.
-Low EQ isn’t easily hidden I’m afraid, and it undoubtedly puts blemishes on your professional outlook.
+- Your career prospects will be damaged.
+Low EQ isn’t easy to hide.
+And it’ll put blemishes on your professional outlook.

-High EQ is clearly a critical competency for a leader.
-If you don’t have it, or if you’re not certain if you have it, you unquestionably need to take steps to change things!
+High EQ is a critical competency for a leader.
+If you don’t have enough of it, you need to take steps to turn things around.

 Your Leadership Call To Action

-Just email me to arrange a complimentary chat if that’s something that you want to investigate.
+Email me to arrange a complimentary chat if this is something you’d like to investigate.